kamikaze06/alx-system_engineering-devops/0x00-shell_basics/README.md

-task 5 : script that display current directory contents : Long format,with user and group IDs displayed numerically, And hidden files (starting with .) task 6 :  script that creates a directory named my_first_directory in the /tmp/ directory. task 7 : script that Move the file betty from /tmp/ to /tmp/my_first_directory. task 8 : script that delete the file betty
+task 5 : script that display current directory contents : Long format,with user and group IDs displayed numerically, And hidden files (starting with .) task 6 :  script that creates a directory named my_first_directory in the /tmp/ directory. task 7 : script that Move the file betty from /tmp/ to /tmp/my_first_directory. task 8 : script that delete the file betty task 9 : script that delete the directory my_first_directory that is in the /tmp directory.